Organized-AI/pitch-deck/slides-backup.md

 - Focus on iteration and refinement
 - Build intuition for what works

-### **Hands-On Workshop Format**
+### **Progressive Skill Building**
-- Live events with practical application
+- Start with AI-assisted development
-- Real-time problem solving
+- Graduate to engineering best practices
-- Immediate feedback and iteration
+- Develop systems thinking

 ### **Monetization Focus**
 - Not just learning for learning's sake